yashika9536/Challenge90DaysOfDevOps./2023/day01/Solution.md

 🔸 Scaling is not just about selling lemonade.
 It applies to all kinds of businesses, from small startups to large companies.
 When a business scales, it means it can handle more customers, more sales, and more operations without breaking down or becoming overwhelmed.

-What is infrastructure ?
+What is infrastructure?

 Infrastructure is like the backbone that supports our society.
 It’s the systems, facilities, and structures that we rely on every day to function and thrive. 🏢🛣️💡

 🔹 Think of infrastructure as the roads we drive on, the buildings we live and work in, the power lines that bring electricity to our homes, and the internet connections that keep us connected.
 It’s the essential foundation that enables us to live our lives and carry out various activities.

-Why DevOps is Important ?
+Why DevOps is Important?

 DevOps is like a well-oiled machine that brings together development and operations teams to work harmoniously.
 It’s an approach that promotes collaboration, automation, and continuous improvement in the software development and delivery process. 🚀🔧👥